najmus-sakib-hossain/style/inspirations/GROUPING.md

-# Grouping is a feature in dx style where instead of using different instanches of properties for different values you use ```()``` to group them together.
+# Grouping is a feature in dx style where instead of using different instanches of properties for different values you use ```()``` to group them together

 For example: